Hierarchical Bayesian CMB Component Separation with the No-U-Turn Sampler: Conclusions

 When using the complete pooling model we are able to recover accurate estimates of the CMB over much of the sky.
 However, component separation artefacts are present close to the Galactic plane where the CMB is highly sub-dominant to foregrounds.
 Using the hierarchical model, these artefacts are removed from the recovered CMB.
 Estimating the CMB power spectra with these maps, we find the complete pooling model induces large scale foreground residuals in the recovered power spectra.
-Using multipoles between $32\leq\ell\leq 121$ and fixing the lensing amplitude, we are able to translate these power spectrum estimates into tensor-to-scalar ratio constraints.
-With only \textit{LiteBIRD} frequency channels, and using the complete pooling model, we find $r=(10\pm 0.6)\times 10^{-3}$.
-Applying the complete pooling model with an additional C-BASS channel at $5\,\mathrm{GHz}$ we find $r=(7.0\pm 0.6)\times 10^{-3}$, and using the hierarchical model with C-BASS and \textit{LiteBIRD} we find $r=(5.0\pm 0.4)\times 10^{-3}$.
-The addition of C-BASS reduces the bias in the recovered tensor-to-scalar ratio for the complete pooling model, however the crude assumptions made regarding the behaviour of spectral parameter still leaves a $\sim 3\sigma$ bias in the estimate of $r$.
+Using multipoles between $30\leq\ell\leq 180$ and fixing the lensing amplitude, we are able to translate these power spectrum estimates into tensor-to-scalar ratio constraints.
+With only \textit{LiteBIRD} frequency channels, and using the complete pooling model, we find $r=(12.9\pm 1.4)\times 10^{-3}$.
+Applying the complete pooling model with an additional C-BASS channel at $5\,\mathrm{GHz}$ we find $r=(9.0\pm 1.1)\times 10^{-3}$, and using the hierarchical model with C-BASS and \textit{LiteBIRD} we find $r=(5.2\pm 1.0)\times 10^{-3}$.
+The addition of C-BASS reduces the bias in the recovered tensor-to-scalar ratio for the complete pooling model.
+However, the crude assumptions made regarding the behaviour of spectral parameters still leaves a $\sim 3.6\sigma$ bias in the estimate of $r$.
 We find that the hierarchical model offers an effective generative approach to the modelling of spectral parameters, that helps to mitigate the propensity for fitting outliers when assuming total independence between spectral parameters.
-Further, with the hierarchical model we are able to use a smaller Galactic emission mask in our power spectrum estimation, resulting in a smaller uncertainty on the recovered tensor-to-scalar ratio.
+The reduced foreground residuals in the recovered CMB maps also means that the hierarchical model does not suffer from the same issues around model misspecification at the power spectrum level, which results in increased uncertainties and biases on recovered cosmological parameters for the complete pooling model.